Number of players:

 One Country is drawn for each player.
 Along with it, he/she receives a historic Airship with a basic crew (the starting team), a Cargo Ship, a Mooring Mast, his/her Player Board, a Mission Card, Strategy Cards and an initial budget in Bonds, that allows to cover only a part of the expedition costs, and permits to hire a special Commander.

-For each shift, the player can use a defined number of actions to move airships and ships, to do operations like refuelling, repairing, etc at player’s choice and strategy.
+For each turn, the player can use a defined number of actions to move airships and ships, to do operations like refuelling, repairing, etc at player’s choice and strategy.

 The Cargo Ships will be used to reach and set up Arctic Bases carrying the Mooring Masts, allowing the Airships to take their last mission: the overflight of the North Pole.

 The player has to fund his/her Polar flight by earning bonds carrying out commercial, military or exploration missions.
-Each mission pays in bonds, and also in “prestige points“.
-Each player will have to manage his Budget and the rewards (Awards) collected during the flights.
+Each mission pays in bonds.
+Each player will have to manage the Budget collected during the flights.

-It’s necessary to mantain budget for Refueling, Repairs, hire Specialists for the crew.
+It’s necessary to maintain budget for Refueling, Repairs, hire Commander and crew member.

-When gathered the necessary Bond and Awards to face the last flight, the player will have to overfly the North Pole and moor the Airship to the Mooring Mast of an Arctic Base.
+When gathered the necessary Bond to face the last flight, the player will have to overfly the North Pole and moor the Airship to the Mooring Mast of an Arctic Base.

 It is mandatory to reach the North Pole however the first player who reaches the North Pole does not always have a victory in hand.
 It is also important to be first to moore at a certain mooring base then.